Isabella Rodríguez

 Isabella Rodríguez Guzmán (born 19 October 1993) is a Venezuelan TV host, model and beauty pageant titleholder who was crowned Miss Venezuela 2018.
-She represented the state of Portuguesa at the pageant and represented Venezuela at the Miss World 2019 competition where she placed as Top 40.
+She represented the state of Portuguesa at the pageant and represented Venezuela at the Miss World 2019 competition where she was placed as top 40.

 Life and career

 Early life and education

 Rodríguez was born in Petare, Miranda into a humble family belonging to the town of Petare, Sucre Municipality.
-She is a Industrial Security student at Antonio José de Sucre University Institute of Technology in Caracas.
+She is an Industrial Security student at Antonio José de Sucre University Institute of Technology in Caracas.

 Pageantry

 Sambil Model 2015

 The Venezuelan chain of shopping centers Centro Sambil annually organizes an event where the best young promises of national modeling are selected.
 In 2015, Rodríguez was one of the 12 girls selected in the national casting to participate that year in the contest.
 On Tuesday, June 2, 2015, the Sambil Model Fashion Show 2015 was held, with Rodríguez winning the title.